jbspeakr/personal-blog/_posts/2017-09-05-assertj-null-not-blank.md

 category: coding
 ---

 __TL;DR – Using AssertJ can lead to severe issues (or at least unexpected behaviour) in your code.
-The assertions framework for unit testing handles NULL-values different from what is comonly expected...__
+The assertions framework for unit testing handles NULL-values different from what is commonly expected...__

 Try it yourself: Google “how to check for blank string” – I got about 44 million results.
 Strings are probably the most common data structures we programmers hand around.
 In the cross-language String-environment there are well established meanings and commonly shared understandings.